Math 5260 Dynamical Systems

 - Do Lab Experiment 17.5 in Devaney.
 Indicate the

-location of the eight c values on the copy of the Mandelbrot set which was handed out in lab.
+location of the eight c values on the copy of the Mandelbrot set handed out in class.
 Answer Notes and

 Do problems 1-7.